jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 excerpt_separator: <!--more-->
 ---

 After attending a `bash` class I taught for Software Carpentry, a student contacted me having troubles working with a large data file in R. She wanted to filter out rows based on some condition in two columns.
-An easy task in R, but because of the size the filtering would take too long.
+An easy task in R, but because of the size of the file and R being memory bound, reading the whole file in was taking too long for my student's computer.
 She sent me the below sample file and how she wanted to filter it.
 I chose AWK because it is designed for this type of task.
-It handles data line by line and doesn't need to read the whole file into memory to process the file.
+It handles data line by line and doesn't need to read the whole file into memory to process it.
+If we want to speed it up futhre, we can even us a MAWK, an interpreter for AWK built for speed.
 <!--more-->

 ### Let's look at the data we want to filter